 To avoid additional fees please utilise any of the other available payment methods.

 Changing your payment details is simple with our online customer account system.
 Simply head online to HotSource™ and log in to your customer dashboard.
 On the right hand side click on “payment details” you may make any changes to your payment details here.

 The strata will have an account with Source and will be billed for all of the electricity used in the common areas and services.

-The strata will benefit 24/7 from our super generous strata electricity tariffs meaning your strata levies will be lower!
 Because we manage the solar, the meters and the billing system the strata doesn’t have any headaches regarding maintenance or buying and selling electricity.
 Lower prices and no headaches – what’s not to like!

 - We demand a very high standard of supply with minimal outages and good voltage and frequency control.
 This means top notch power generation and distribution infrastructure built and maintained by top notch labour on first world salaries.
 Another rather costly exercise.

 One way to understand the fixed supply charge is to think of owning a car.
 Regardless of if you drive it or not you are still having to pay for registration, insurance and depreciation.
 You could then say “well I will just hire a car or use uber” but then your variable cost would be far higher and considering most of us do use some electricity every day the current model of supply charges is by far the best outcome.

 It is also helpful to put it in context with other household expenses.
 Our average account is running at about $4 per day (one cup of coffee) including supply charges.
 Considering most of our accounts would be supplying two or more people in an apartment that is a pretty small cost.